gurpreetkaits/dailyexpensetracker/public/blog/posts/import-your-bank-statements-into-dailyexpensetracker-heres-how.md

 ### 6. Review & Import

 Hit **Import**.
-You'll see a real-time progress bar and a spinning **Refresh** icon.
 When done, the transactions appear instantly with the wallet balance updated in brackets.

 ## Smart Features Under the Hood